hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ## Using Python Variables Alongside Snakemake Wildcards

+FIXME: inputs work differently.
+Need to use other string formatting options.

 Part of the solution to the last challenge defines a global variable for the `.dat` files.
 This variable then needs to be used alongside Snakemake wildcards to build a string.
 The syntax for doing so when defining an input,